 For example, by combining your ERP, CRM claims adjustment, and customer portal into a single automated workflow, you can eliminate delays, errors and significantly cut costs through the entire customer journey.

 The advantages of tackling integration tasks with no-code tools include:

 - Connecting the dots in the existing business processes for accelerated growth and efficiency

 - Better quality of the data that gets funneled into your organization

-- Future-proofing your organization by ensuring that all systems work together and you have the ability to add new tools at any time
+- Future-proofing your organization by ensuring that all systems work together and you can add new tools at any time

 - Better productivity and improved internal collaboration